How to Understand and Manage the Cash Flow Cycle for eCommerce Business

-eCommerce Cash Flow Cycle facts & figures
+eCommerce Cash Flow Cycle Facts & Figures

 1. Costs to Acquire a Customer (CAC)

-Now that social media and email marketing are becoming more important than ever before for ecommerce stores, you might not even need to spend money on acquiring new customers through Google or Facebook ads.
-Try asking your existing customers for help spreading the word about your business-they might just do it!
-Also try offering them an incentive if they tell other people about your products or services (like a discount).
+Now that social media and email marketing are becoming more critical than ever for ecommerce stores, you might not even need to spend money on acquiring new customers through Google or Facebook ads.
+Try asking your existing customers for help spreading the word about your business-they might do it!
+Also, try offering them an incentive if theyThis will talk about your products and it will also vices (like a discount).
 Not only will this drive down your CAC , but incentivize current customers to continue buying from you.